 For PhD positions we refer to the job openings at the universities.

 The core (first-year) program leaves little or no time for any jobs.
 For second year students Tinbergen Institute offers a number of teaching assistantships.
 Many second-year MPhil students also find other research assistantships in one of the TI departments connected with MPhil thesis research.

 Depending on their academic background, students may want to prepare academically for one or more core sequences before they come to TI.

 For them we composed a reading list.

-In the case of true overlap between individual MPhil courses and earlier coursework, exemptions from class attendance and homework assignments, but not from final exams, may be granted.
-This will be determined in an intake interview with the Director of Graduate Studies at the start of the academic year.
+In the case of exact overlap between individual MPhil courses and earlier PhD level coursework, exemptions from courses can be granted.
+This does not change the ECTS requirements and will be determined in an intake interview with the Director of Graduate Studies at the start of the academic year.